Don’t Like Reading?

 Fast asleep, my lifeless face had completely conked out on the book.
 Even though my elementary book report was due tomorrow, I failed to read past the first few pages until the last possible day.
 Not to worry—I would eventually wake up in the middle of the night and remember the wretched reading I still had to do.
 I’m pretty sure this happened more than once.

-While the rest of my friends spent their childhood with The Hardy Boys, Nancy Drew, and The Mysterious Benedict Society, I was more interested in music, sports, and Lego.
+While the rest of my friends spent their childhood with The Hardy Boys, Nancy Drew and The Mysterious Benedict Society, I was more interested in music, sports and Lego.
 I wasn’t necessarily bad at reading; I might even check out a book on dinosaurs or animals from time to time because I liked the material.
-But I never just read for fun—for reading’s sake.
+But I never just read for fun.

 Maybe you can relate.
-Of course, you know how to read (unless this is being dictated to you for some reason), and you might even be good at it for school purposes.
-Certainly you’re aware of the importance of reading.
+Of course, you know how to read (unless this is being read to you), and you might even be good at it for school purposes.
+You’re aware of the importance of reading.
 But if you have difficulty reading for the sheer pleasure of it, you are not alone.

 Something has changed, however, since my elementary book report days.
 You see, I’ve learned to love reading for fun.
 And you can too.